cal0610/eatclub/README.md

 - Integration test with mock server for restaurant client
 - Consider making restaurant an interface and use generics for greater flexibility
+- Building a CICD for feature branches that builds, packages snapshots, and test before merging to develop.